kyshel/111/README.md

 # ich
-ICH(Image Classification Hammer) is used for image classification tasks.
+ICH (Image Classification Hammer) is used for image classification tasks.

-# devlop info
+# queue
-Developed in vscode with interactive features
+- use data augmention like transform

 # p1